 When conferring with IT, don’t just send who’s available, send who has the best possible background to interface with the team.
 Marketing must understand that there’s a business imperative behind the project and it can’t simply be pushed down the chain of command.

 If adopting new software is my idea, and I assign somebody on my team to run with it, and I don’t pay attention, there are consequences.
-They may not understand my original objectives and head down a path that will required significant time, effort, and cost to get back on track.
+They may not understand my original objectives and head down a path that will require significant time, effort, and cost to get back on track.

 It all comes down to good governance.
 If you identify a problem, whether in communication, process or objective, there must be a good mechanism in place to escalate that issue to the right level and get an answer fast.